A Writer's Journey - An exercise in prose.

 By chance I was looking for a story I wrote some time ago when I found a file I thought I had lost forever.
 In 2000 I was living in Vancouver and enjoying life there.
 In fact, one of the happiest periods of my life as I took a year off from teaching.
 I began writing a book set in Spain – influenced by events I had experience when staying in Jerez and Seville the year before.

 I witnessed a fatal shooting.
 I offered to give an eye witness report to the local cops, but none spoke English and I spoke no Spanish and they weren't interested.
 Believe it or not this was not the first time I had witnessed a murder; the other time was in Brooklyn.
-Long before mobile phones I remember running down the hill to the coffee shop near Brooklyn Bridge where cops would stop to have coffee.
-Sure enough they pointed out politely that they were on a break.
+Long before mobile phones, I remember running down the hill to the coffee shop near Brooklyn Bridge where cops would stop to have coffee.
+Sure enough they pointed out 'politely' that they were on a break.
 All those scenes you see in the movies where cops are keen to take witness statements … forget it.
 I went back home, an ambulance had arrived at the building site where the altercation had taken place and that was that.
 Just another statistic.

 So, I read the story I had written about a women fleeing her abusive husband in London and arriving in Jerez to study Flamenco dancing and decided I still liked it.
-Of course, it was 1999.
+Of course, it was 2000.
 We’re still in the era of Nokia or Samsung flip phones.
 People write letters.
 Still talk to each other and the smart phone is a distant dream.
-Do I keep it in 1999 or move it up to the present day.
+Do I keep it in 2000 or move it up to the present day.
 I wrestled with that for a while and decided to update it.
 I moved the story on some and then hit the 40,000-word mark.
 The dreaded middle where the story is supposed to change direction.

 Suddenly I remembered why I had stopped writing it.
 My main character has to flee but in doing so leaves all the interesting characters behind.
 I must have sensed that when I stopped writing.
 I was writing for Elle Décor in New York at the time so was busy with some feature articles, but I had also had to apply for teaching jobs as my savings wouldn’t last forever.
 Whatever it was, the novel got filed and then lost.

 I used to teach my students that plotting a story out before you write it is very useful and they all disagreed with this method but clearly it helps, if you go down a dead end, you can always read the notes and back up and start off in another direction.
 Hitchcock mapped out every scene before he shot a single frame.
 He knew what he was doing.
 Even if you stop to embellish a scene to add colour, you know exactly where it’s heading next.
 It’s my bad that I only seem to have plotted half a novel.
-I just hope I can find the second half in the bottom of a coffee cup some place.
-We shall see.
+Luckily I remembered my astonishment when the author Patrick Ness came to visit my students at Portsmouth University.
+He told them that "I always write the last line first."
+I was surprised, as surely the pleasure in writing a novel is discovering all the twists and turns that happen to characters on the way.
+But faced with a soggy middle it's worth a try.

-© Sam Hawksmoor 2024
+© Sam Hawksmoor December 2024

 Author of Mission Longshot and other stories - download or order the print version